ryanorendorff/ryanorendorff.github.io/src/posts/2022-11-27-define-once/define-once.md

 - are immune to syntactic changes causing a cache miss.

-## Is there a more general way to detect a "meaningful" change is?
+## Is there a more general way to detect a "meaningful" change?

 A natural question after using the AST to compare two functions is whether this method also redefines a function too often, much like our source code comparison